maddin1502/ts-lazy-container/README.md

 #### Variant 4

-Use `InjectionKeys` to register/inject types or interface using anonymous object
+Use `InjectionKeys` to register/inject types or interfaces using anonymous objects

 ```ts
 import { injectionKey, LazyContainer } from 'ts-lazy-container';